Data protection

 - all online presences (websites, online shops) that we operate

-Legal bases
+Legal grounds

-In the following privacy policy, we provide you with transparent information on the legal principles and regulations, i.e. the legal bases of the General Data Protection Regulation, which enable us to process personal data.
+In the following privacy policy, we provide you with transparent information about the legal principles and regulations, that is, the legal bases of the General Data Protection Regulation, which enable us to process personal data.

-Whenever EU law is concerned, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of April 27, 2016.
-You can of course access the General Data Protection Regulation of the EU online at EUR-Lex, the gateway to EU law, at https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32016R0679.
+Regarding EU law, we refer to the REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of April 27, 2016.
+You can of course read this EU General Data Protection Regulation online at EUR-Lex, the access to EU law, at https://eur-lex.europa.eu/legal-content/DE/TXT/?uri=celex%3A32016R0679.

-We only process your data if at least one of the following conditions applies:
+We process your data only if at least one of the following conditions applies:

-- Consent (Article 6 Paragraph 1 lit. a GDPR): You have given us your consent to process data for a specific purpose.
-An example would be the storage of data you entered into a contact form.
+- Consent (Article 6 paragraph 1 lit. a GDPR): You have given us your consent to process data for a specific purpose.
+An example would be the storage of the data you entered in a contact form.

-- Contract (Article 6 Paragraph 1 lit. b GDPR): We process your data in order to fulfill a contract or pre-contractual obligations with you.
-For example, if we conclude a sales contract with you, we need personal information in advance.
+- Contract (Article 6 paragraph 1 lit. b GDPR): To fulfill a contract or pre-contractual obligations with you, we process your data.
+For example, if we conclude a purchase contract with you, we need personal information in advance.

-- Legal obligation (Article 6 Paragraph 1 lit. c GDPR): If we are subject to a legal obligation, we will process your data.
-For example, we are legally required to keep invoices for our bookkeeping.
+- Legal obligation (Article 6 paragraph 1 lit. c GDPR): If we are subject to a legal obligation, we process your data.
+For example, we are legally required to retain invoices for accounting purposes.
 These usually contain personal data.

-- Legitimate interests (Article 6 Paragraph 1 lit. f GDPR): In the case of legitimate interests that do not restrict your basic rights, we reserve the right to process personal data.
-For example, we have to process certain data in order to be able to operate our website securely and economically.
-Therefore, the processing is a legitimate interest.
+- Legitimate interests (Article 6 paragraph 1 lit. f GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
+For example, we need to process certain data to operate our website securely and economically efficiently.
+This processing is therefore a legitimate interest.

 In addition to the EU regulation, national laws also apply:

-Should other regional or national laws apply, we will inform you about them in the following sections.
+If further regional or national laws apply, we will inform you about them in the following sections.

-Contact details of the data protection controller
+Contact details of the responsible party

 The cool tool GmbH